Description

-You can use the ALTER SYSTEM [SET] parameter_name = expression statement to modify the value of a parameter.
+The ALTER SYSTEM [SET] parameter_name = expression statement is used to modify the value of a parameter.

-OceanBase Database provides cluster-level and tenant-level parameters.
-A cluster-level parameter applies to all nodes in the cluster.
-A tenant-level parameter applies to all nodes where the current tenant resides.
-For more information about parameters, see Overview.
+In OceanBase Database, parameters can be cluster-level or tenant-level.
+A cluster-level parameter takes effect on all nodes in the cluster, whereas a tenant-level parameter takes effect on all nodes in the current tenant.
+For more information, see Overview.

 Limitations and considerations

-You must have the ALTER SYSTEM privilege to execute the ALTER SYSTEM [SET] parameter_name = expression statement.
-For more information about privileges in OceanBase Database, see Privilege types in MySQL mode and Privilege types in Oracle mode.
+To execute the ALTER SYSTEM [SET] parameter_name = expression statement, the current user must have the ALTER SYSTEM privilege.
+For more information about the privileges in OceanBase Database, see Privilege types in MySQL mode and Privilege types in Oracle mode.

 Syntax